9 public sector jobs for graduates

 The GSR Fast Stream is an accelerated development scheme that takes on graduates with a social science background.
 For the degree to qualify (at either undergraduate or postgraduate level), at least a third (30%) of it needs to be focused on social research methods, in addition to other criteria.

-Entry-level research officers start at £25,000 to £30,000, with £45,000 to £55,000 achievable after four to five years.
+Entry-level research officers start at £25,000 to £30,000, while graduates entering through the fast stream can expect £31,000.
+You can earn £45,000 to £55,000 after four to five years.

 Get the lowdown on becoming a government social research officer.